brianthomas/heroku-buildpack-nltk/Readme.md

 Acknowledgments
 ---------------

-This fork is taken from @dbrgn -- I owe thanks to him, @wyn, and others for setting up a lot of the code here.
+This fork is taken from @thenovices who previously forked from @dbrgn.
+Many thanks to those fellows and others setting up a lot of the code here.